bhagath555/mesh_VTU/README.md

 # mesh_VTU_matlab
-This reposity tries to explain the format of VTU file and How to write a any geometry information as a VTU file.
+This reposity tries to explain the format of VTU file, and How to write a any geometry information as a VTU file.
+(Using MATLAB)